Dawn of the Dead (2004 film): Plot

-Kenneth and Andy start a friendship by way of messages written on a whiteboard; romance also buds between Ana and Michael, and Nicole and Terry.
-When the power goes out, CJ, Bart, Michael and Kenneth go to the parking garage to activate the emergency generator; they find a friendly dog and worry about a breach.
+Kenneth and Andy start a friendship, communicating with messages written on whiteboards; romance also buds between Ana and Michael, and Nicole and Terry.
+When the power goes out, C.J., Bart, Michael and Kenneth go to the parking garage to activate the emergency generator; they find a friendly dog named Chips, signifying a breach.
 Zombies attack and kill Bart, forcing the others to douse the zombies in gas and set them ablaze.
-Meanwhile, Luda — tied up by Andre — gives birth and dies.
-She reanimates as Norma checks on the couple.
+Meanwhile, Luda — tied up by Andre — dies giving birth and reanimates as Norma checks on the couple.
 When Norma kills the zombified Luda, Andre snaps; they exchange gunfire and both are killed.
-The others arrive to find a zombie baby, which they kill immediately.
-The group decides to fight their way to the local marina and travel on Steve's yacht to an island on Lake Michigan.
+The others arrive to find a zombie infant, which they kill immediately.
+The group plans to get to the local marina, find Steve's yacht and travel to an island on Lake Michigan.
 They reinforce two shuttle buses from the parking garage for their escape.

-To rescue Andy, the group straps supplies onto the dog, Chips, and lower him into the parking lot; the zombies have no interest in him.
+To rescue Andy, the group straps supplies onto Chips's body and lower him into the parking lot; the zombies have no interest in him.
 Chips enters Andy's store safely, but a zombie follows through the dog door.
-Nicole, fond of Chips, crashes the delivery truck into the gun store, where she is trapped by a zombified Andy.
+Nicole, fond of Chips, crashes the delivery truck into the gun store, where a now zombified Andy traps her.
 Kenneth, Michael, Tucker, Terry, and C.J. reach the gun store via the sewers, kill Andy, and rescue Nicole.
-They grab ammunition and go back to the mall; along the way, Tucker breaks his legs, and C.J shoots him out of mercy.
-Once inside, they are unable to lock the door, forcing an evacuation via the buses.
+They grab ammunition and go back to the mall; along the way, Tucker breaks his legs, and C.J. mercy-kills him.
+Back to the mall, they are unable to lock the door, forcing an evacuation via the buses.

-While navigating through the city, Glen loses control of a chainsaw, accidentally killing himself and Monica; blood splatters on the windshield, causing their bus to crash.
-While C.J., Kenneth, and Terry look for survivors, Ana kills the zombified Steve and retrieves his boat keys.
-At the marina, C.J sacrifices himself so the others can escape.
-Michael reveals a bite wound, killing himself as Ana, Kenneth, Nicole, Terry, and Chips flee on the yacht.
-Footage from a camcorder found on the boat shows Steve's escapades before the outbreak and concludes as the group runs out of supplies, arrives at an island, and is attacked by a swarm of zombies.
-The camcorder drops, leaving their fate unknown.
+The survivors fight their way out as the buses drive to the marina.
+Glen loses control of a chainsaw, accidentally killing Monica; blood splatters on the windshield, causing their bus to crash, killing Glen.
+Steve attempts to abandon the group and is killed by a stowaway zombie.
+While C.J., Kenneth, and Terry leave the other bus to look for survivors, Ana kills the zombified Steve and retrieves his boat keys.
+Eventually the remaining survivors get to the marina, and C.J. sacrifices himself so the others can escape.
+Michael reveals a bite wound and kills himself as Ana, Kenneth, Nicole, Terry, and Chips sail away on the yacht.

+Footage from a camcorder found on the boat shows Steve's escapades before the outbreak and concludes as the group runs out of supplies, approaches an island, and is attacked by a swarm of zombies before the camcorder drops.

 Cast

 Additional members of the cast include stuntman Ermes Blarasin as the bloated woman, Natalie Brown as a CDC reporter, and dog actor Blu as Nicole's adopted pet dog Chips.
-Director Zack Snyder cameos as a soldier battling zombies at the United States Capitol during the film's title sequence, as do Scott Reiniger, Tom Savini, and Ken Foree (who were in the original film) as a general, sheriff, and televangelist, respectively.
+Director Zack Snyder cameos as a soldier battling zombies at the United States Capitol during the film's title sequence.
+There are also cameo appearances by Scott Reiniger, Tom Savini, and Ken Foree (who were in the original film) as a general, sheriff, and televangelist, respectively.